2019 Holiday Guide: Awesome Gifts for Your Favorite Geek

 - Pros: It turns on by punching the bottom.
 Classic Mario will never go out of style.
 Insanely unique gift.

-Buy This for the Study-Weary Geek Who Needs Naps
+Buy This Gift for the Study-Weary Geek Who Needs a Nap

 Let’s be honest.
 It’s extremely difficult not to make fun of someone wearing this gift, but the usefulness and comfort of the Ostrich Pillow cannot be denied.
 Ideal for constant travelers or students who need a short break from studying, the Ostrich Pillow Lite follows up on the popular Ostrich Pillow, which was like a personal, mobile version of the Google Nap Pod.
 Also perfect for extreme introverts, they can escape into a darkened world of soft, plush comfort and avoid all interaction with humanity.

 - MSRP: $45| Lowest Price on Ben’s: n/a

 - Pros: Shuts out the majority of sound and light.
 Perfect for sleeping on a plane.
 Includes hand holes for adjusting headphones or tucking hands away when napping on a desk.

 - Cons: Not for the self-conscious.
 You will look like a hammerhead shark ready for the next SyFy original creature movie “Landsharknado!”
 Also, not for international spies.
 Enemies can sneak up on you easily.

-Buy This for the Gadget Geek That Loves Everything Star Trek
+Buy This Gift for the Gadget Geek Who Loves Everything Star Trek